-Do I need a referral for this?
+Do I need a referral for behavioral health or substance use services?

 You do not need a referral for mental health or substance use services.
-If you/your child has a problem because of mental illness, alcohol, or drugs, please call us.
+If you or your child has a problem because of mental illness, alcohol, or drugs please call us.
 You can call 24 hours a day, seven days a week.
 A Member Services Representative can help you find professionals close to you.

-CARE MANAGEMENT
+CASE MANAGEMENT

-Who should I call if I have/my child has special health care needs and I need someone to help me?
+Who should I call if I have or my child has special health care needs and I need someone to help me?

-Community First offers Care Management services to Members with special health care needs.
-Here are some examples of special needs Care Management can assist with:
+Community First offers Case Management services to Members with special health care needs.
+Here are some examples of special needs Case Management can help with:

 - High-risk pregnancy

-- Neonatal care
+- · Neonatal care

 - Organ transplant

 - Oncology

-- Emergency room intervention
+- Emergency department intervention

 - Serious illness

 - Behavioral health or substance misuse

-If you/your child has special health care needs and needs help coordinating care, please contact Member Services.
-You can also learn more about Care Management on our website.
+If you or your child have special health care needs and need help coordinating care, please contact Member Services.
+You can also learn more about Case Management on our website.